 The free market is empowering patients to choose where and how they receive care – from telehealth to drive-up clinics, to hospitals and more.

-Working Hand-In-Hand To Preserve Patient Control
+Working Together to Preserve Patient Control

 As we work together to help stop the spread of COVID-19, the free market is working to fill gaps to protect our most vulnerable.
 Learn more about efforts to ensure these patients can access the care they deserve: